I decided that I was going to start fresh with another website (more professional).

 On our arrival there was a storm so it was a bit chaotic but then we had quite good weather!
 We stayed at the Apple Hostel Moscow, near the Kitay Gorod metro station.

-You can see the Moskva River.
+You can see the Moskva River, just like on TV!

 The big shopping center by night (the GUM) was really impressive.